gpmd/playbook/_posts/pages/2014-07-01-project-scaffolding.md

 * `dist` is generated automatically each time we run the build process
 * `Gruntfile.js` contains the core Grunt config
 * `grunt` contains the config for each individual grunt task (requires [load-grunt-config](https://github.com/firstandthird/load-grunt-config))
+* `package.json` defines the Grunt task dependencies required for the build

 ## Front-end optimisation